Our HBin5 assignment was to make 1/2 batch (2 pounds of dough) of the Apples and Honey Whole Grain Challah.

 That gave the loaf a nice golden color.

-I ended up having enough dough to make four 1 1/2 pound loaves.
+four 1 1/2 pound loaves.
 I was supposed to make only 2 pounds of dough, if I hadn't made the water mistake.
 It's ok.
 This was like a good, soft sandwich loaf with apple chunks.
 We only had a small piece after a few days.

 I baked one loaf at a friend's house yesterday.
 This morning, she called and said it was really good.
 She said it's a nice sandwich bread, but you get a surprise of apples when you bite into it.